Date: Sun, 16 April 2023

-Bus transport will be provided from Belair National Park to the 58 km and 26 km starts at Foxfield Oval and Cleland Conservation Park.
+Bus transport will be provided from Belair National Park to the 58 km, 40 km and 26 km, 16 km and 10 km starts.

 - Foxfield Oval 6:00 am start bus departs from the old Belair Country Club Car Park 4:45 am

 - Foxfield Oval 7:00 am start bus departs from the old Belair Country Club Car Park 5:45 am

 - Foxfield Oval start 8:00 am start bus departs from the old Belair Country Club Car Park 6:45 am